Ragazzi Boys Chorus

-Since its founding, Ragazzi Boys Chorus has performed regularly with the San Francisco Opera, San Francisco Symphony, Opera San Jose, West Bay Opera, Lawrence Pech Dance Company, Peninsula Symphony, Masterworks Chorale and the Stanford University Symphonic Chorus, among others. [citation needed] In June 2022, Ragazzi completed a workshop with the Vienna Boys' Choir.
+Since its founding, Ragazzi Boys Chorus has performed regularly with the San Francisco Opera, San Francisco Symphony, Opera San Jose, West Bay Opera, Lawrence Pech Dance Company, Peninsula Symphony, Masterworks Chorale and the Stanford University Symphonic Chorus, among others.
+In June 2022, Ragazzi completed a workshop with the Vienna Boys' Choir.

 Tours

 Ragazzi Boys Chorus regularly tours in the United States and abroad.
 Ragazzi has toured internationally in Canada (1990), Russia (1992), Eastern Europe (1995), Italy (1998), Japan (1999), the British Isles (2001), Spain and Portugal (2004), and Australia and New Zealand (2007).
 In the summer of 2008, Ragazzi Boys Chorus was chosen to participate in the Kathaumixw Festival in British Columbia.
 In the summer of 2010, the choir travelled to Canada, where they participated in the yearly jazz festival.
 They also went to Cuba in 2011 and Los Angeles, California, in the summer of 2012.
 They went to Seoul, South Korea, and participated in the World Vision 2013 International Children's Choir Festival.

 Domestically, Ragazzi Boys Chorus has toured Minnesota, where they attended AMERICAFEST (2003); Oregon, where they attended PICCFEST (2005) as a featured choir; Montana, where they attended the International Choral Festival (2006) and Arizona (2009).

 In July 2009 Ragazzi Boys Chorus' Young Men's Ensemble (YME) toured the San Francisco East Bay, attending the Golden Gate International Children's Choral Festival.